How much do 4 days in Bangkok as a backpacker cost? A general estimate based on my own spendings that will help you to explore Bangkok on a budget.

 I honestly overpaid as there are cheaper options, but I decided to buy a sim card the moment I arrived at the airport.
 If you want to explore Bangkok on a budget, it is better to buy one at a supermarket.

 Things I did not Do:

 There are several things I ended up not doing due to the weather.
-Here are the prices so you can adjust your budget if want to do them.
+Below you can check out the current prices for these common touristic activities in Bangkok.